December 9, 2025

 What role does loading speed play in ecommerce?

 Loading speed has a big impact on whether people stay or leave.
 Slow sites have higher bounce rates and lost sales.
-Optimise images, use good hosting and avoid heavy unnecessary scripts to keep your site fast and improve user experience and conversions.
+Optimise images, use good hosting and avoid heavy unnecessary scripts to keep your site fast.

 Related Articles